drhsqlite/fossil-mirror/www/gitusers.md

 <a id="mwd"></a>
-## Repositories And Checkouts Are Distinct
+## Repositories and Checkouts Are Distinct

-A repository and a check-out are distinct concepts in Fossil, whereas the two are collocated by default with Git.
+A repository and a check-out are distinct in Fossil, allowing them to be stored in separate directory trees, whereas the two are commingled by default with Git, with the repository stored in a `.git` subdirectory underneath your working directory.
 This difference shows up in several separate places when it comes to moving from Git to Fossil.